 Subject / Unit Objectives Skills / Knowledge Suggested Learning Activities Children at the expected (Opportunities identified for PROJECT BASED LEARNING / standard can OUTDOOR LEARNING / GROW IT VALUES / HEARTS VALUES) ART To work independently to Work in a sustained and Children should be given the opportunity to explore mark making explore mark making using ink. independent way to develop using Ink and to practise using this media.
 They should explore Drawing (Ink) their own style of drawing.
 This creating lines (dark and feint), cross hatching, shading, smudging.
 To choose which type of style may be through the KEY QUESTION: drawing/mark making works development of: colour, tone Children can then practise these skills by drawing natural objects Transformation: well in my work. and shade. either found in the copse (seeds, leaves, flowers) or looking at How can shading animals (could also use skulls or shells in the art cupboards).
 How and 3D effects be INITIAL ASSESSMENT: Purposely control the types of can they make these objects look 3D? created using ink?
-Look at some examples of ink marks made and experiment Children can study and focus in on the features that make their KEN NOCA DI II A DV. drawings.
+Look at some examples of ink marks made and experiment Children can study and focus in on the features that make their drawings.
 Do they look 3D?
 How with different effects and chosen object 'fit for purpose'.
 Why have they evolved to be this KEY VOCABULARY: has this effect been achieved? textures e.g line, cross way?
 What benefits do the size/shape/design of the object bring?
-Cross-hatching FINIAL ACCECCATINE. hatching, shading.
-They sould then draw an animal that is extinct on the brink of Shading Smudging FINAL ASSESSMENT: Children select their own Mix colour, shades and tones They could then draw an animal that is extinct/on the brink of extinction e.g polar bear, or other animals that have become highly Mark making threatened creature to draw and with confidence, building on specialized for their environment (Insects are a good one!).
+Cross-hatching FINAL ACCECCATENT hatching, shading.
+Shading FINAL ASSESSMENT: National and a shade and town They could then draw an animal that is extinct/on the brink of Smudging Children select their own Mix colour, shades and tones extinction e.g polar bear, or other animals that have become highly Mark making threatened creature to draw and with confidence, building on specialized for their environment (Insects are a good one!).
 3D demonstrate key skills in their previous knowledge.
-How can they use their skills to make the creatures appear 3D?
-30 final piece.
-Show an understanding of Thow can they use their skins to make the creatures appear 30: Jinai piece. which works well in their work WONDER and why.
-Be EMPATHETIC and may.
+Show an understanding of How can they use their skills to make the creatures appear 3D? final piece. which works well in their work WONDER and why.
+BE EMPATHETIC and why.
 OUTDOOR LEARNING Use sketchbooks to collect and record visual information from different sources as well as planning and colleting source material.
 Adapt their work according to their views and describe how they might develop it further.
 Annotate work in sketchbook.
 Discuss and review own and others work, expressing